Richard Lee (footballer): 2010–2012

-On 31 May 2010, Lee signed for League One club Brentford on a two-year contract.
+On 31 May 2010, Lee signed for a two-year contract with League One club Brentford on a free transfer.
 He had a "car crash" beginning to the 2010–11 season, after being dropped by manager Andy Scott due to a poor performance during pre-season.
 He spent the early months of the season behind Simon Moore and loanees Alex McCarthy and Ben Hamer in the pecking order and appeared only in cup matches.
 After starting his first league game of the season against Bournemouth on 2 November 2010, he cemented his place in the team.
 Brentford's League Cup and Football League Trophy runs were the highlights of his season, helping the Bees to win four penalty shootouts to send them to the fourth round of the League Cup and the final of the Football League Trophy.
 He missed the Football League Trophy Final at Wembley Stadium and the rest of the season with a dislocated right shoulder suffered in March 2011.
 Lee made 33 appearances during the 2010–11 season and won the club's Player of the Year award.

 Under new manager Uwe Rösler, Lee was first choice goalkeeper during the 2011–12 season and made 42 appearances, but his season ended early after further problems with his right shoulder.
 He signed a contract extension in October 2011, which would keep him at Griffin Park until the end of the 2012–13 season.